M-AlNumair/SortingMachine/README.md

 4.Using the model to tell the robotic arm what the detected object is in order for it to place it into its correct location.
 5.A video demo of the project.

-  # Project Plan
-# requirement Analysis
-  # requirement listing
-  # requirement Specification
-  # requirement Standards
-# Project Design
-  # Conceptual Design
+# Project Design # Conceptual Design

   There are three main modules in the project:
 a)	Power Module